MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-data-model.md

 ---
-title: Carrier-grade design area - Data model
+title: Data modeling for carrier-grade workloads
 description: This article provides an overview of the Data model design area for carrier-grade workloads.
 author: mikedell73
 ms.author: mikedell